Annual Community Thanksgiving Day Meal

 online form to fill out to help as a volunteer

-I find myself overwhelmed with the deluge of terrible news: hurricanes, the violence in Las Vegas, the fires in Wine Country, our housing crisis, the threat of nuclear war.
+I find myself overwhelmed with the deluge of terrible news: hurricanes, the violence related to tribalism and politics, the fires across our state, and our housing crisis.
 Thanks to technology and my smart phone addiction, the pictures are too present and too vivid.
 The endless news-cycle is completely overwhelming.
 While I wholly recognize my privilege in terms of safety, a home, and enough to eat, I feel the trauma that plagues much of our culture and nation.
 Some people talk of burnout or compassion fatigue, pointing to the challenge we face to have the courage to hope and heal.
 How do we be present to that and not be overwhelmed by it?
 Whatever path we choose it must be reality-based, a muscular response that involves all of our beings, not just a depersonalized swipe or dehumanizing click.

 The holiday season beginning this month, going through the new year is one in which our altruism is awakened or renewed.
 We’re more willing to lend a hand.
 We’re more eager to help our neighbors.
 We’re more ready to give of our money and time.
 The opportunities for agency within our own city of Oakland are legion.
 And many also exist right here in North Oakland.
 One of those opportunities is the annual free Thanksgiving Community Meal at College Avenue Presbyterian Church.